antronerds/r2-training-courses/docs/Methylation_analysis.md

-**8)** In the grid box, type the author name "Lokk" (normal cells) on Column {Author} and select the datasets by clicking "Select".
+**8)** In the grid box, type the author name "Lokk" (normal cells) on Column {Author} and select the datasets by checking the checkbox in front.
 Repeat the same steps for the datasets with the author names "Heyn" (tumor cells) and "Esteller" (cancer cells) respectively.
-Click "Confirm selection" button to proceed (as shown in Figure 5-4).
+Only now that you have checked the boxes of all three datasets, click the "Confirm selection" button to proceed (as shown in Figure 5-4).

 ![](_static/images/Methylation/fig5-4.jpg)
 [**Figure 5-4: Data selection menu**](_static/images/Methylation/fig5-4.jpg)